Nikolas-Charalambidis/interview-payment-tracker/README.md

 I have used Maven dependencies for unit testing such as **jUnit 5** (version `5.5.2`) and Maven plugins `maven-surefire-plugin` for test executions, `maven-compiler-plugin` for the correct Java version compliancy and `maven-jar-plugin` for packaging with a snapshot-less name and included manifest.
 I have tried to follow these rules I set for myself:

-- Immutable classes never returning `nulls`.
+- Classes are immutable and methods never return `null`.
 - No static methods (except `main` :)).
 - No unnecessary inheritance.
 - The implemented methods are `final`, the classes not, which allows the extendibility using a wide range of constructors.